Sofitch/mern-proj/notes.md

 6. Finally, we import this hook in the homepage file, and replace our previous react **useState** hook with the new.
 Then, if the fetch response is ok, we instead call the dispatch function and pass the action as ```{type: 'SET_CHOREOS', payload: choreos_json}```.
 We repeat the process for the choreoForm component, so that it updates the state when a new choreo is created.

+## Refining the app

+### Delete button

+We add a delete button by simply adding a span to the ChoreoDetails component, and defining a function that runs on a click event.
+This function then sends a request to the backend to delete the choreo, awaits the response, and, if the response is ok, calls the dispatch function to update the context.
+We also need to add an accepted case on the dispatch function, so that it can process the delete action.
+Finally, we style the button.

+### Error messages

+We want to refine the error messages to something more user-friendly.
+This is done by checking for errors on the **choreoController** file in the backend and sending custom error messages, and then checking for those messages on the frontend.
+In this case, we also create a new variable **emptyFields** to pass on the info regarding which field is empty, so that we can highlight it to the user.
+We then add a dynamic class name to each input field, so that if it is empty, it will be set as error class.

+### Delete icon

+To add a trashcan icon, we add a link to the **index.html** file on the public folder, which links to the icon library we want to use.
+Then, on the property where we want to use the icon, we set the class name to match the library name, and then set the title to the specific icon's name.
+The trashcan corresponds to the word 'Delete'.

+### Date format

+To format the date, we will be using a package called 'date-fns', which we install using npm and comes with a lot of functions to display the date.
+We just import and use the function **formatDateToNow** in the component where the date is.

+## Authentication

+There is a following series covering authentication on this app, where each user will have their own choreos.